Courses

 MET AD 714: Mergers and Acquisitions

-This course examines the corporate valuation process by which takeovers and other corporate control transactions take place.
-It includes financial forecasting, based on expectation models, scenario analysis, and due diligence.
-Of particular interest will be the defensive measures by management against hostile bids, buyout transactions, the relation of takeovers to capital structure changes, and the insider trading in takeover contests. -
+Prerequisites: MET AD 504 and MET AD 522.
+Examines the corporate valuation process by which takeovers and other corporate control transactions take place.
+Includes financial forecasting, based on expectation models, scenario analysis, and due diligence.
+Emphasizes the defensive measures by management against hostile bids, buyout transactions, the relation of takeovers to capital structure changes, and the insider trading in takeover contests. -

 MET AD 715: Quantitative and Qualitative Decision-Making